 What is a spinal cord injury?

 The spinal cord is a bundle of nerves that carries messages between the brain and the rest of the body.
-Injury to the spinal cord from accidents, falls or birth defects results in a decrease or absence of movement, sensation, and body organ function below the level of the injury.
+Injury to the spinal cord from accidents falls or birth defects result in a decrease or absence of movement, sensation, and body organ function below the level of the injury.

 Spinal cord injury is classified according to the person’s type of loss of motor and sensory function.
 Following are the main types of classifications: